Scalingo/documentation/src/_posts/databases/2000-01-01-maintenance-windows.md

 ## Configuring Database Maintenance Windows

 Maintenance windows can be configured separately for each database addon.
-To configure it, you'll have to pick a weekday and a start time.
+To configure it, you will have to pick a weekday and a start time.

 {% note %}
 Please note that once a maintenance notice has been issued, it can't be